 It’s crucial to nurture your leads throughout each step of the funnel.
 Each lifecycle stage requires different content to give each lead the right information they need, at the right time.
 For suspects or prospects, the next steps include outreach - LinkedIn messaging campaigns - to drive connections (outbound) and retargeting cookied visitors with top-of-funnel blog content to drive awareness and have people “opt-in” to learning more about you.

 If these contacts opt-in and express an interest in learning more, they move down the funnel to be subscribers.
-Exit criteria include suspect accepting a connection request on LinkedIn, or filling out a form “opting in” to ongoing nurture campaigns becoming a “contact subscriber”.
+Exit criteria include the suspect accepting a connection request on LinkedIn, or filling out a form “opting in” to ongoing nurture campaigns and becoming a “contact subscriber."

 One of the most crucial pieces of entry criteria for becoming a subscriber is that the contact has given us consent to send information to them.
 Consent could be giving us their email, subscribing to the blog or newsletter, or allowing event coordinators to give their information to participants in an event.
 The objective is to drive subscribers to become leads who fit your ICP.
 This stage is owned by marketing.